Eldorado High School (Nevada)

 Eldorado High School is a public high school in Clark County, Nevada, United States.
 The school is a part of the Clark County School District, located in Sunrise Manor, an unincorporated area on the northeast part of the Las Vegas Valley, south of Nellis Air Force Base.
-Its team mascot is the Sundevils and its school colors are maroon and gold.
+Its team mascot is the Firehawks and its school colors are maroon and gold.

 History

 Eldorado High School was established in 1973 on an open desert lot just west of the Las Vegas Wash between Washington and Bonanza Roads.
 The school opened in September 1973 along with Chaparral High School, which brought the total number of major high schools in the Las Vegas Valley to eight, including Bishop Gorman, a private Catholic high school.
 For the first 15 years, Eldorado's zoning covered all of the Sunrise Mountain area north of Charleston Boulevard and east of Pecos Road, which resulted in a total school attendance of more than 2,000.
 The largest known class to graduate from Eldorado to date was in 1985, graduating about 550 student).
 The majority of the students are former students of Dell H. Robison Middle School, O'Callaghan Middle School, Monaco Middle School and Bailey Middle School.
 In the 1980s, Eldorado received former students from Robison and Von Tobel Middle Schools as well as a handful from Roy Martin Middle School.
 Today, its zoning border covers areas east of Nellis Boulevard, north of Bonanza Road and south of Owens Avenue.